phreaknik/phonon-network/README.md

 > The [TLV encoding](https://docs.oracle.com/javacard/3.0.5/api/javacardx/framework/tlv/BERTLV.html) pattern is used mostly because it is an artifact of Java card libraries.

 Once serialized, the phonon is deleted from its index in the global `phonons` variable.
 The serialized payload is encrypted via AES using the shared ECDH secret between the sender and receiver.
-Once the encrypted payload is returned by the card, the sender's communication interface sends this payload to the recipient's interface along with the sender's card's identity public key.
+Once the encrypted payload is returned by the card, the sender's communication interface sends this payload to the recipient's interface along with the sender's card's identity public key and matching certificate.

 ### Viewing Phonon Data